duccltd/enlay-node/README.md

 }
 ```

-#### Registering advertisement view
+#### (Optional) Registering advertisement view

 Views are also core for advertisers as these are true impressions.
+In this example, on initial mount, we are registering views on all rendered products.
+This gives an advertiser and publisher insights on true impressions on products.
+In the future we hope to add more such as registering views when a product is scrolled into view etc.

 ```tsx
 import React, { useEffect } from "react";